vtsykun/cron-bundle/README.md

 Examples:
 ```
-*/5 * * * *
+*/5 * * * * - every 5 min
-0 1 * * 0
+0 1 * * 0 - at 1 am every Sunday
 @randon 3600 # where 3600 - parameter lambda in poisson distribution, if it will run each seconds.
-Here avg probolity period is equals 1 hour.
+Here, the avg probability period is 1 hour.
 ```

 #### First way.
 Install system crontab